 Fort Wilderness is Disney World’s only pet friendly resort.
 There is a $5 daily charge and you have to request a pet friendly site.
+Pets are only allowed in RVs- they are not permitted in tents or the cabins.
 There is also a pet boarding facility at the entrance to Fort Wilderness.
 Dogs, cats and small animals are welcome, and you can book overnight or day care.

 Disney’s Fort Wilderness Resort Transportation